kenny75557/kenny75557.github.io/_pages/home.md

   - /home.html
 ---

 Hi, I'm Yenhsiang Wang (王彥翔).
-I earned my master's degree from the [Natural Language Processing Lab](https://nlpnchu.org/) at National Chung Hsing University, advised by  Professor [Yao-Chang Fan](https://yfan.nlpnchu.org/).
+Research Assitant at the [Natural Language Processing Lab](https://nlpnchu.org/) at National Chung Hsing University, advised by  Professor [Yao-Chang Fan](https://yfan.nlpnchu.org/).

-I am primarily interested in the fields of Natural Language Processing and Machine Learning, especially in the following topics:
+My recent research and projects are as follows include Natural Language Processing and Machine Learning,

-- Information Retrieval with LMs: Training methodologies for retrieval models and system architectures for Open Domain Question-Answering (QA).
-- Chain of Thought (Cot)
-- Factuality and Hallucination in Large Language Model
+- Investigating Extremely Low Resource Understanding on LLM for Indigenous Language translation.
+- Distractor Set Generation (For Multiple-choice question) via Reinforcement Learning.
+- Researching on Passage Retrieval for legal and agricultural domain Question-Answering.
+[Shennong-TAIDE](https://demetergptv2.nlpnchu.org/index.html)

-After completing a year of military service and working in the industry for a period of time, I am currently exploring opportunities as a Ph.D. candidate.
-I plan to apply for programs starting in 2025.
+Currently seeking opportunities as a PhD candidate and planning to apply for programs commencing in 2025.

+## Research Interests
+* Retrieval Method and Large Language Models.
+* Applications of Reinforcement learning from human feedback, Algorithm for Training Reward Model.

 # Publications